-- A scope 1 and 2 target using the target language template in the financial sector target submission form. - Targets to cover any optional scope 3, category 1-14 to be approved by the SBTi. - A headline target for portfolios that sets out how much of their total portfolio is covered (see FI-C18 for the calculation) and relevant exclusions, the purpose of which is to simplify the communication of multiple asset-level targets. - Target language for asset-level targets using the specific target language templates.
+- A scope 1 and 2 target using the target language template in the financial sector target submission form; - A target to cover any optional scope 3, category 1-14 targets approved by the SBTi; - A headline target for portfolios that sets out the asset classes for which they have set sciencebased targets and how much of their total portfolio is covered, the purpose of which is to simplify the communication of multiple asset-level targets; and - Target language for asset-level targets using the specific target language templates.

 At the time of target submission, FIs shall submit a brief summary of the strategy and actions the FI will implement to reach their science-based target(s) and why they selected these actions.
 This summary shall be provided by the FIs with their target submission and will be published, along with the science-based targets, on the SBTi website upon target approval.
-Target language must be agreed upon in order for the target submission to be validated.
-The target language must be published on the SBTi website within six months of the completion of the validation process or must be revalidated in order to remain approved.
-The target language must be the same in the FI's own communications but they are welcome to add additional details.
-Target language disclaimers can only include links to the FI's website or own publication.